StuartMacKay/cookiecutter-django-library/README.rst

       - A one line description of what the app does.

     * - project_keywords
-      - A list of keywords
+      - A comma-separated list of keywords
       - Metadata (defined in `PEP 0314`_) that can be used to categorize your project.